Stuycs-K/finalproject-10-shi-victoria/WORKLOG-Victoria.md

 ### 2025-5-17 - More Research
 Fleshed out how a string could potentially be hidden in the LSB of a img.
 First draw the string on a blank canvas the same size as the img.
 Then compare each pixel in the img to the one with the string and change the bit.
 ### 2025-5-19 - Started Processing
+Created processing file and started on how to change pixel colors in shape of image
+### 2025-5-20 More Processing
+Tried drawing text onto image.
+Pixel color does not change though.
+Tried to change pixels while drawing, apparently not possible in processing?